-^{512 1} Cor.
+515 1 Cor.
 11:23 - he was betrayed: the 3rd Singular Imperfect Passive Indicative of the verb paradidōmi (3860), "II. to give over into (one's) power or use C. to deliver up treacherously i. by betrayal to cause one to be taken" (excerpted from OBU).
 This is, of course, a reference to Judas' treacherous and deceitful night-time leading of the religious leaders and their quasi-military guard to the garden of Gethsemane to have Jesus arrested and put on trial.
 Judas soon became remorseful and tried to return back to the chief priests and elders the thirty pieces of silver he had taken as a bribe in payment for leading them to Jesus.
 The leaders would not accept the return.
 Judas was desperate.
 He threw the silver into the temple, and went out and hanged himself (Matt.
 27:3-5).
 He never sought forgiveness from Jesus.
 Jesus called him "the son of perdition" (John 17:12).
 Sadly, we will not see Judas in heaven.

-^{513 1} Cor.
+^{516 1} Cor.
 11:23 - bread: the Accusative Masculine Singular of the noun ártos (740), in this context, a kind of "food composed of flour mixed with water and baked" (adapted from OBU).
 The noun Paul used for bread here was the generic term for normal bread.
 It did not specify as to whether or not the bread was baked with or without yeast.
 If Paul had meant to specify "unleavened bread," he would have used the term ádzumos (106), which specifically means "unleavened bread" or "bread without yeast."
-The bread of which Paul spoke was made by the Israelis "in the form of a round or oblong cake, as thick as one's thumb, and as large as a plate or platter - hence it was not to be cut, but broken" (excerpted and adapted from OBU).
+The bread of which Paul spoke was made by the Israelis "in the

-thanks, 514 11:24a

-- G 3 His breaking it: He broke it and said, 11:24b - G 4 His assigning the bread New Covenant significance: "This is My body, 515 11:24c - G 5 The purpose of the ceremony: which is for you; do this in remembrance of Me."
-516 11:24d - E 4 His investing meaning into the drinking of the cup 11:25 - G 1 His taking of the cup: {25} In the same way He took the cup - G 2 The time of the ceremony: also after supper, - G 3 His assigning the cup with New Covenant significance: saying, "This cup is the new covenant
+- G 2 His giving of thanks: {24} and when He had given thanks, 517 11:24a - G 3 His breaking it: He broke it and said, 11:24b - G 4 His assigning the bread New Covenant significance: "This is My body, 518 11:24c - G 5 The purpose of the ceremony: which is for you; do this in remembrance of Me."
+519 11:24d - E 4 His investing meaning into the drinking of the cup 11:25 - G 1 His taking of the cup: {25} In the same way He took the cup - G 2 The time of the ceremony: also after supper, - G 3 His assigning the cup with New Covenant significance: saying, "This form of a round or oblong cake, as thick as one's thumb, and as large as a plate or platter - hence it was not to be cut, but broken" (excerpted and adapted from OBU).

-514 1 Cor.
+^{517 1} Cor.
 11:24 - when He had given thanks: Literally, "And having given thanks," the Aorist Active Participle, Masculine Singular Nominative of the verb eucharistéō (2168), "I. to be grateful, feel thankful II. give thanks" (OBU); "to give thanks" (Accordance).
 What is meant is that Jesus gave thanks to God for the food they were about to eat in connection with the new, Church-Age rite of the Lord's Supper he was about to establish.
 Two comments are in order: